futureseas/EconAnalysis/README.md

 + Work to do...
   + Read more theory
-  + I will sellecting choice set based on Hicks's paper.
+  + I will selecting the choice set based on Hicks's paper.